-Through a co-designed survey, families, children and people with disability will share their insights on the places they enjoy visiting, the ease or challenges of accessing them, and what a great experience would be like.
+Through a co-designed survey, families of children with disability aged 0–14 will share their insights on on the places they enjoy visiting, the ease or challenges of accessing them, and what a great experience would be like.

-Participants will also collaborate on developing a Community Inclusion Audit Kit to be piloted by select community partners.
+Participants will also collaborate on developing a community inclusion kit to be piloted by select community partners.
 The kit enables organisations and businesses to understand their level of service for children with disability, develop skills with training and resources, and create an action plan for better inclusion.

 At the end of the project, the resources and survey report will be available from Plumtree for organisations to use for free.
 Peer workers will also be available for organisations that want further support, on a fee-for-service basis.

 All children have the right to become active citizens and contribute to society in the future.
 This project will shine a light on participation nationally, and help promote community change and contemporary attitudes on disability.